cae1904/cae1904/README.md

 ### Hi there 👋

+Currently doing a BSc in Astronomy and Astrophysics.

 <!--
 **cae1904/cae1904** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.